Yashh0210/PriceScope/README.md

-# Flipkart Product Scraper API
+# Flipkart Product Scraper API( Purely Educational Purpose)

 This project is a Node.js + TypeScript Express API that scrapes product details from a Flipkart product page URL.
 It exposes a simple endpoint that returns product name, price, rating, and availability as JSON.